 The Lema Ranch Trails

 The Lema Ranch trails – four miles in all and set on about 200 acres – are paved and showcase four ponds.
 The ponds, built by the Lema family in the early nineteen-fifties, were enhanced in 1997 to encourage aquatic plant communities that provide wildlife habitat and improve the water quality.
 Biofilters – heavy plantings of aquatic plants intended to slow down and cleanse the water as it runs into the pond – were incorporated into the restoration of the ponds.

-In order to preserve the natural serenity of the area, and to protect the many species of wildlife found on the trails, no bicycles or dogs are allowed on the Lema Ranch trails.
+In order to preserve the natural serenity of the area, and to protect the many species of wildlife found on the trails, no bicycles or dogs are allowed on the Lema Ranch trails; however, bicycles and dogs are welcome on the Churn Creek Trails (read below).
 Those walking the Lema Ranch trails will notice a diversity of plants, from graceful weeping willows to manzanita, oak, pine trees, and native grasses.
 Many species of wildlife can be spotted by the careful observer, including ducks, red-winged blackbirds, egrets, woodpeckers, and many other birds.
 In the winter, otters and muskrats occasionally show themselves in the ponds.